eliamounier/optoprotein-fitness-prediction/README.md

 The assay-labeled datasets can be found in the `data/<targetprotein>/` folder.

 - **data.csv:** This file includes protein sequences `seq` of variants along with their corresponding `log_fitness` values.
-- **wt.fasta:** This file represents the sequence of the wild-type protein, crucial for the alignment search process.
+- **wt.fasta:** This file represents the sequence of the wild-type protein, needed for the alignment search process.

 ### Evolutionary Dataset